kj114022/Texton/notes/Previous/STATUS_REPORT.md

 ### Option 1: Manual Testing (Recommended)
 **Test the app manually** to verify if results appear:

-1. Open Pantheon app on emulator
+1. Open Texton app on emulator
 2. Tap search icon
 3. Search for "Python" or "Kafka"
 4. Check if results appear